-1 Introduction
+1. Introduction

-The proportion of people below the poverty line among scheduled castes and tribes (sc/sts) is about 50 per cent higher than those among the general population.
+The existence of economic and educational disparities between different castes and by gender in India has been extensively documented by social scientists.
+The proportion of people below the poverty line among Scheduled Castes and Tribes (SC/ST) is about 50 percent higher than the proportion among the general population.
 Access to a reasonable quality of education is far from universal and differs by caste.
-The fraction of the population that belongs to a sc/st shrinks as one moves up educational attainment classes.
-For example, in urban India in 1999-2000, persons belonging to the sc/sts constituted 18.3 per cent of those in the 17-25 age group, but only 11.3 per cent of them had passed high school.
-Their proportion among college graduates was only 7.4 per cent [Sundaram 2006].
-Similarly, the urban female-to-male wage ratio was found to be 82 per cent for literates and 59 per cent for illiterates [Deshpande and Deshpande 1992] and 78 per cent of this was attributed to differential schooling [Kingdon 1999].
+The fraction of the population that belongs to a Scheduled Caste or Tribe shrinks as one moves up educational attainment classes.
+For example, in urban India in 1999-2000, SC/ST persons constituted 18.3 percent of those in the 17-25 age group, but only 11.3 percent of those in that age group that had passed high school.
+Their proportion among college graduates was only 7.4 percent (Sundaram, 2006).
+Similarly, the urban female-to-male wage ratio was found to be 82 percent for literates and 59 percent for illiterates (Deshpande and Deshpande, 1992) and 78% of this was attributed to differential schooling (Kingdon, 1999).

 It is only recently, however, that social scientists have systematically studied discrimination against lower castes in the labour market.
-Madheswaran and Attewell (2007), using National Sample Survey (NSS) data, found that employees from SC/STS in urban salaried jobs in 1999-2000 received wages that were about 30 per cent lower on average than those of other castes.
-Further, 15 per cent of this differential could not be explained by the measures of education and work experience available in the NSS data.
+Madheswaran and Attewell (2007), using National Sample Survey data, find that Scheduled Caste and Tribe employees in urban salaried jobs in 1999-2000 received wages that were about 30% lower on average than those of other castes, and that 15% of this differential could not be explained by the measures of education and work experience available in the NSS data.
 Thorat and Attewell (2007) conducted a field experiment and found that companies discriminate by caste and religion in the frequency with which they contact (fictitious) job applicants with identical resumes.
-Banerjee et al (2007) conducted similar experiments and found less discrimination in the call-centre industry and none in the software industry.1
+Banerjee et. al. (2007) conducted similar experiments and found less discrimination in the call-centre industry and none in the software industry.

-It is useful to consider these results in the light of the two major economic theories of discrimination.
+While employers in the National Sample Survey presumably have fairly good information about the productivity of their employees, those in the callback studies have far less about prospective employees.
+This difference in information is suggestive about which of the two major explanations for why employers might discriminate apply in the two situations.
 In Arrow's (1972) theory of statistical discrimination, employers have imperfect information about the productivity of employees, and use group identity to proxy for productivity.
 This leads them to offer different wages to apparently identical employees from different groups.
-In contrast, in Becker's (1967) description of "taste based discrimination", employers discriminate even if it means realising a lower level of profit.
+In contrast, in Becker's (1967) description of 'taste based discrimination' employers discriminate even if it means realizing a lower level of profit.
 Prejudice is built into their preferences and the agents performing the discrimination obtain some utility from adversely affecting the economic condition of certain groups even if it means lowering their own earnings.